RN-BS Curriculum Overview

 An eligible 3-credit statistics course must be transferred in or taken during your first semester of enrollment in RN-BS courses.
 View prerequisite information.

-Clinical and Community Engagement
+Experiential Learning and Community Engagement

 Every student earning a bachelor of science degree from Boise State completes an innovative capstone course that emphasizes inter-professional collaboration among health care professionals.